v-alan-m/Warp_AI_Agentic_Orchestrator/README.md

 > Replace all placeholder absolute paths with your real path to `Warp_AI_Agentic_Orchestrator/project`, and set a real `GITHUB_TOKEN` in your shell.

+> `IMPORTANT`:  Before starting update the absolute path in the file-mcp server
+> > **So the agent can only edit files inside that folder and never anything outside if it**

 ### 2) Profiles (Agents)
 - Open **Warp → Settings → AI → Profiles + Add**
 - Create profiles named exactly: